Curatorial InternshipBookmark This

 222 North 20th Street

 Schedule Requirements: A regular semester period for a Curatorial internship is four months- January through April for the spring semester; May through August for the summer semester; and September through December for the fall semester.
+One or two days, four to five hours each day, or dependent on school requirements

 To apply for this position, please contact The Franklin Institute at 215-448-1163 or firstname.lastname@example.org to request an Internship Application.